 Perth has an international and domestic airport, separated by a 15-minute drive.

-The Perth airport train line opens on 9th October 2022, which takes you into Perth CBD in 18 minutes from T1 & T2.
+The Perth airport train line takes you into Perth CBD in 18 minutes from T1 & T2.
 Alternatively, Bus Route 380 runs hourly between T1 and T2 and Elizabeth Quay Bus Station in the city.

 From T3 & T4, catch Bus 292 (a circular service between Redcliffe Station and Terminals 3 and 4 with services every 12 minutes during peak), then the Airport Line into the CBD.
 Bus Route 40 operates between T3 & T4 and Elizabeth Quay Bus Station.